jo/couchdb-best-practices/README.md

 * [Testing Views](#testing-views)
 * [Change Password](#change-password)
 * [PouchDB and AngularJS](#pouchdb-and-angularjs)

+## Creating Admin User
+First thing to do is setup the user accout

+* Go to [http://localhost:5984/_utils/](http://localhost:5984/_utils) in your
+* web browser
+* Click on `Setup more admins` in the bottom right hand corner of the sidebar
+* Enter a username + password (this will be the root admin of your CouchDB)
+* Click on `Logout` which is also in bottom right had corner

+Great, now you've configured your Admin User.
+However, you don't want to actually use this account to do things, so proceed!

+## Creating User
+To create a non admin user, follow these steps:

+* While still on `http://localhost:5984/_utils/` in your browser (and logged
+* out)
+* Click on `Signup` in the bottom right of the sidebar
+* Enter username + password

 ## Document Modeling to Avoid Conflicts
 At the moment of writing, most of our data documents are modeled as ‘one big